warpwm/lule_bash/README.md

 ## Where are those wallpapers from?

-They are from the very talented [Michal](https://twitter.com/kvacm) from Czech Republic, a freelance digital artist and illustrator.
+They are from the very talented [Michal](https://twitter.com/kvacm) from the Czech Republic, a freelance digital artist and illustrator.
 You can get (buy) all his wallpapers from his [artstation]( https://kvacm.artstation.com/store) or support him in [patreon](https://www.patreon.com/kvacm) to get at least five high-quality wallpapers per month (worth every penny, trust me).